Birmingham Airport offers a range of assistance services for customers requiring additional support.

 Accessible Entry / Exit Barriers

-Car parks 1, 2 and 5 have both manual ticket collection/deposit and Automatic Number Plate Recognition (ANPR) systems.
-If you have difficulty in collecting or depositing tickets from entry/exit barriers, we recommend that you pre-book parking here to make use of the full ANPR system.
+All of our Car Parks have Automatic Number Plate Recognition (ANPR) systems and are ticketless.
+We recommend that you pre-book parking here to make use of the full ANPR system.
 Using the ANPR system will automatically raise entry and exit barriers.

 Off-Site Car Parking for Disabled Customers